Gxesan/IMU-Low-Latency-Project/README.md

 2. Data Processing → 9.2 μs
 3. UART Transmission → 173.8 μs

 The results above show a higher latency compared to the mean latency that was measured when the MCU execution latency was measured as a whole.
-This is most likely due to the "Observer Effect", also known as Instrumentation Overhead.
-When the total latency was measured, the pin's stopwatch only had to be turned on and off once, while measuring separately required the pins' stopwatches to be toggled three times.
-The act of toggling a pin's stopwatch also involves latency from the CPU (about 1.5 μs), which explains the small increase in latency when measured separately.
+This is most likely due to the fact that measuring the three different stages individually required additional GPIO writes.
+That slightly altered the execution path, resulting in the total latency being higher compared to when it was measured as a whole.
+Furthermore, we can see that compared to SPI reading and UART transmission, data processing took comparatively less time.
+This is expected since most of the latency is composed of communication in and between devices instead of math.

 ### **Week 9**
 Week 9's time was spent on moving the complementary filter from the Python visualization script onto main.c.
 There are several advantages to this.
 Firstly, the dt calculations in the Python script would not be a fixed value, as it would differ depending on the state of the OS the program is being run from.
 However, the STM32 hardware timer triggers every 10ms, which makes the dt value a fixed value, making the filter more accurate.
 Additionally, the payload shrinks from 14 bytes to 10 bytes, as it no longer sends all the accelerometer and gyroscope measurements and instead just sends the final pitch and roll estimations.
 Even though the size of the payload decreased from 14 bytes to 10 bytes, the total latency increased due to the fact that complex sensor fusion was added into main.c.
 Now, the total latency is:
-- Total Latency: 454.6 μs
+- **Total Latency: 454.6 μs**

+## **Future Improvements**
+### **Replace Blocking Communication wtih DMA**
+As of current, blocking HAL functions are implemented for both SPI read and UART transmissions.
+Using DMA instead would let the CPU to perform sensor fusion and other computations while data transfer occurs in the background, which would reduce system responsiveness.

+### **Use ICM-20948 Data Ready Interrupt**
+The data ready interrupt pin on the ICM-20948 IMU could be connected to the STM32's external interrupt pin instead of sampling with a periodic timer.
+This would reduce sampling jitter and unnecessary polling as it would ensure each SPI reading happens immediately after new sensor data becomes available.

+### **Replace the Complementary Filter with a Madgwick Filter**
+While a complementary filter is easy to utilize and requires fewer computational resources, a Madgwick filter would improve orientation accuracy while remaining efficient enough for real-time execution.
+This is because a Madgwick filter combines the accelerometer, gyroscope, and magnetometer measurements using quaternion-based estimation.